ST. JAMES THE LESS

 In Relationship with Diocese of Toliara

-St James the Less is linked with the Parish of Amboasary, in the south of the Episcopal Diocese of Toliara, Madagascar.
+St James the Less is linked with the District (Deanery) of Amboasary, in the south of the Episcopal Diocese of Toliara, Madagascar.
 Members of our parish have visited the Diocese, assisting with projects and teaching.
-In August 2019, the Rev. Lisa Senuta, our rector at the time, wad invited to preach at the ordination of the first woman priest.
-Each year, a portion of our outreach money goes the Diocese of Toilara.
+Each year, a portion of our outreach money goes to the Diocese of Toliara.

 We supported American missionaries Bishop Todd & Rev. Patsy McGregor from when they went to Madagascar in 1991 until they left in 2020.
 As part of the St James the Less Capital Campaign in 2007, we raised funds to build the Bishop’s Chapel at the Cathedral Complex in the recently formed Diocese of Toliara.
 We have sent out seven short-term mission teams since 2014, helping in many ways including: landscaping around the Cathedral, the Diocesan accounting, and forming a Days for Girls Enterprise which makes and distributes washable feminine hygiene products.
 Rev. Lisa Senuta (former Rector of St James the Less) preached at the ordination of Rev. Nolavy, the first woman priest in Madagascar.
 In 2019, St James the Less Vestry endorsed the concept of linking our Parish with the Parish of Amboasary and signed the agreement between the parishes in 2021.
 The Beatles Mass in 2021 raised over $12,700 for the Diocese, and we contribute regularly from our Outreach Fund.